VictoriaMetrics/VictoriaMetrics/README.md

 VictoriaMetrics de-duplicates data points if `-dedup.minScrapeInterval` command-line flag is set to positive duration.
-For example, `-dedup.minScrapeInterval=60s` would de-duplicate data points on the same time series if they are located closer than 60s to each other.
+For example, `-dedup.minScrapeInterval=60s` would de-duplicate data points on the same time series if they fall within the same discrete 60s bucket.
+The earlier data point will be kept.
+If the timestamps happen to be equal, the data point will be chosen arbitrarily.

 The de-duplication reduces disk space usage if multiple identically configured Prometheus instances in HA pair write data to the same VictoriaMetrics instance.
 Note that these Prometheus instances must have identical `external_labels` section in their configs, so they write data to the same time series.